bytebase/bytebase.com-old/content/blog/database-as-code-landscape.md

 Bytebase is an open source project that started in Jan 2021.
 It also shares some traits with the aforementioned products:

-- Like Liquibase / Flyway / Sqitch, Bytebase offers a CLI called bband uses migration-based approach to apply database schema changes.
+- Like Liquibase / Flyway / Sqitch, Bytebase offers a CLI called [bb](/docs/cli/overview) and uses migration-based approach to apply database schema changes.
 - Like Prisma, Bytebase offers a fully-fledged web UI to conduct database development activities (schema, data change, SQL query).
 - Like Atlas, Bytebase employs a modern tech stack, using Go instead of Java.
 - Like PlanetScale / Neon, Bytebase focuses on developer experience.
 One example is the VCS integration, Bytebase provides a point-and-click wizard to configure VCS (the similar experience you find in Vercel / Netlify to link the code repository):